How Kiro operates The Trinity Beast Infrastructure — pre-built API routines, deployment automation, and session-persistent context.

 Located at .kiro/steering/kiro-command-center.md with inclusion: auto.
 This means it is loaded into Kiro's context at the start of every session — no manual activation required.
 It contains:

 Located at scripts/kcc.sh.
-A standalone bash script that encapsulates all operational API calls.
+A standalone bash script with 31 commands that encapsulates all operational API calls.
 Each command:

 resp.data)All commands are invoked as bash scripts/kcc.sh <command>.